DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-mentor-materials.md

 Guidance to mentors:

-- Both the ECT and mentor should have read the ‘Learning about questioning and high-quality classroom talk’ section of the self-directed study materials ahead of the topic.
+- Both the ECT and mentor should have read the 'Learning about questioning and high-quality classroom talk' section of the self-directed study materials ahead of the topic.

-- In this part of the mentor topic, the mentor will be asking questions to check the ECT’s understanding of what they have read.
+- In this part of the mentor topic, the mentor will be asking questions to check the ECT's understanding of what they have read.
 The guidance below provides a full range of responses which show understanding.
-However, do not treat this as a ‘test’ of the ECT’s knowledge; use the prompts to elicit fuller answers or clarify if they have misunderstood any aspect.
+However, do not treat this as a 'test' of the ECT's knowledge; use the prompts to elicit fuller answers or clarify if they have misunderstood any aspect.

 Suggested dialogue for mentors:

-You completed activity 5.3 of the self-directed study materials ‘Learning about questioning and high-quality classroom talk’.
-Let’s discuss your response to the questions to check your understanding.
+You completed activity 5.3 of the self-directed study materials 'Learning about questioning and high-quality classroom talk'.
+Let's discuss your response to the questions to check your understanding.

 - What is the difference between closed and open questions?
   - A closed question is a question with a Yes/No or single item answer.
 These are quick to ask and answer, good for checking factual understanding.
   - An open question typically elicits longer responses where pupils need to reflect and use more complex reasoning.
-- How can questioning be used to check pupils’ prior knowledge
+- How can questioning be used to check pupils' prior knowledge
   - Ask questions which directly draw on prior knowledge.
   - It can expose misconceptions.
   - Pupils can be encouraged to articulate their understanding of key ideas, summarising and reformulating them in order to reinforce their knowledge.
-- How can questioning be used to assess pupils’ understanding?
+- How can questioning be used to assess pupils' understanding?
-  - To check where pupils don’t understand.
+  - To check where pupils don't understand.
   - To break problematic concepts down further.
   - To encourage pupils to think hard – a key factor in learning.
   - Pupils can be encouraged to articulate their understanding of key ideas, summarising and reformulating them in order to reinforce their knowledge.